ribokit/RiboDraw/README.md

 * Calculate 3D helix axis vectors and use to cross-check 2D helix orientations
 * Create a 'score' for total number of harmonious elements [e.g. lack of explicit linkers, mainly horizontal and vertical lines]
 * For demo, produce 3-4 level 'game'

+## Paper outline
+### Motivation
+Semi-automated: good for human to do layout (show hand-drawing of domain III), but then becomes tedious to put into illustrator & refine. particularly noncaonical pairs.
+Also difficult to share.

+We define file format.

+### Figures
+* From hand-drawn to initial ribodraw to complete refinement.  [show as flow chart]
+* compare 4-6 ribodraw figures to literature examples (glycine riboswitch, tRNA, group I intron, adenosylcobalamin riboswitch puzzle, ZMP puzzle, Zika puzzle)
+* E. coli 23S and 16S rRNA figures